School Improvement Plan

 We will continue to improve our school by:

-- Raising standards in writing
+- Raising standards in reading and writing

 - Embedding Assertive Mentoring systems

 - Ensuring gaps for Pupil Premium/SEND are diminished

 We will also remain focused on the most recent Ofsted recommendations: